suhrig/arriba/documentation/visualization.md

 BiocManager::install(c("GenomicRanges", "GenomicAlignments"))
 ```

-Moreover, [samtools](http://www.htslib.org/) must be installed, if a coverage track should be drawn, because for this purpose the main output file of STAR (`Aligned.out.bam`) needs to be sorted by coordinate and indexed.
+Moreover, [samtools](http://www.htslib.org/) must be installed if a coverage track should be drawn, because for this purpose the main output file of STAR (`Aligned.out.bam`) needs to be sorted by coordinate and indexed.

 The script takes the following inputs: